heygrady/blog/src/pages/2017-06-30-first-launch/index.md

 ```

 #### Better deploys
 Gatsby initializes projects with a few scripts in the `package.json` file.
-We need to update the `deploy` script to use `firebase deploy` instead of gh-pages.
+We need to update the `deploy` script to use `firebase deploy` instead of `gh-pages`.

 ```json
 {